mathworks/toolboxdesign/MEX.md

 └───buildfile.m
 ```
 * For projects with complex dependencies, consider adopting dependency management tools like [Conan](https://conan.io/) which can significantly simplify library management across different platforms.
 * Depending on the platform, dynamic libraries require adding their path to the operating system search path.
-These search paths are often set using environment variables.
-In case of C++ libraries you can use the `EnvironmentVariables` option of [`mexhost`](https://www.mathworks.com/help/matlab/ref/mexhost.html) to set-up the loader's path.
+These search paths are often set using environment variables before MATLAB is launched.
+You can use the `EnvironmentVariables` option of [`mexhost`](https://www.mathworks.com/help/matlab/ref/mexhost.html) to set-up the loader's path.
 The table below shows the environment variable for different operating systems.

 | Operating system  | Environment variable for loader's search path |
 | :-------- | :-------------------------------------------- |